MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

     > The time required to run a job on the QPU depends on current queue times.
 You can view the average queue time for a target by selecting the **Providers** blade of your workspace.

 2. Submit the program to PASQAL.
-If this is your first time submitting a job, we encourage you to test your code using the emulator as a target.

 - QPU target name = `pasqal.qpu.fresnel`
 - Emulator target name = `pasqal.sim.emu-tn`